 Informational counseling, literature, material and referral services are available to students about crime preventions, campus security, alcohol/drug abuse and many other matters.
-Please contact the Admissions Department or the Human Resources Department at 918-610-0027 for more information.
+Please contact the Admissions Department or the President's office at 918-610-0027 for more information.